elh/xtbb/README.md

 ### Motivation.
 Why not use the query GUI?
 1. CLIs are fun.
 Why not both?
-2. The GUI seems crash on some valid expressions used in the `:find`.
+2. The GUI seems to crash on some valid expressions used in the `:find`.
 3. The GUI can be hard to read for verbose errors.

 Querying from the clojure REPL is nice too, but I like having an opinionated tool that I can distribute as a CLI.